awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-versions.md

 | 2015\.03\.b | 1\.1\.0 | 1\.6\.0 | 1\.0\-3 |
 | 2015\.03\.a | 1\.0\.0 | 1\.5\.0 | 1\.0\-1 |

-For more information about the Amazon ECS\-optimized Amazon Linux AMI, including AMI IDs for the latest version in each region, see [Amazon ECS\-optimized AMIs](ecs-optimized_AMI.md)\.
+For more information about the Amazon ECS\-optimized Amazon Linux AMI, including AMI IDs for the latest version in each Region, see [Amazon ECS\-optimized AMIs](ecs-optimized_AMI.md)\.